Skip to main content

 assert <expr> "what constraint was violated";

 where <expr> should evaluate to a Boolean.
+If <expr> evaluates to true, the assertion succeeds; if <expr> evaluates to false, it fails with the given message.
 Each assertion is checked at runtime and constrained in-circuit.

 const binding statement